Budir, Snaefellsnes Peninsula

 The hotel is a perfect base for active couples and families with older children who want to get off the beaten track and discover Iceland away from the tourist trail.

-Rooms are stylish yet simply furnished with either a bath or a shower.
+The 28 rooms at Hotel Budir are stylish yet simply furnished with either a bath or a shower.
 Every room comes with aTV, DVD player, telephone and a hairdryer.
 All rooms are non-smoking.

 This simple yet stylish room comes complete with a king size bed, bathroom, shower, toilet, bath, TV and hairdryer.